Recovery Is NOT A Competition

 I remember being both amazed and moved by the simplicity of this definition.
 It was not specific to a disease or symptom, and did not mention any one way to get “there.”

-Recently, one of our sober mommies was told by someone in a 12-step program that she should not consider herself, “in recovery” because she doesn’t not belong to one.
+Recently, one of our Sober Mommies was told by someone in a 12-step program that she should not consider herself, “in recovery” because she wasn’t in 12-step.
 She was told that because she doesn’t attend meetings, she is “headed for a relapse.”

 This baffles me.

 What I am not going to do is take anyone else’s inventory, or judge the person who offered the blanket statement to my friend.
 That would be hypocritical.
 What I am going to say is this: